Mike Farrar: NHS career

 Mike Farrar has now resigned from the NHS altogether, and started a consulting business, Mike Farrar Consulting Lmt.
 He now works closely with Alan Milburn.
 He has also taken the role of chair of Swim England, he is a trustee of the EFL Trust, Chair of Rugby League Players Welfare Forum and Chair of Hudds Town/Hudds Giants Community Sports Trust as well as former National Tsar for Sport and Health, carrying on his sport interests.

+In February 2025 it was announced that he will take up the role of interim Permanent Secretary of the Northern Ireland Department of Health in April 2025 following the retirement of Peter May.

 He is an Honorary Fellow of the Royal College of General Practitioners, the Royal College of Physicians and of the University of Central Lancashire.